 Founded in 1961, the Fresno Art Museum (FAM) closed temporarily during the summer of 2022 to update its exhibits.

-Those who read this article and visit the art museum in Fresno, California will view never-before-seen exhibits, including a rare collection of San Francisco artist Nathan Oliveira on loan from the artist’s children.
+Those who visit this art museum in Fresno, California, will view never-seen-before exhibits, including a rare collection of San Francisco artist Nathan Oliveira on loan from the artist’s children.